gellisun/Concentration_Game/README.md

 ## Description

 This is my first solo project on the General Assembly Software Engineering Immersive.
-After two weeks of learning HTML, CSS and JavaScript I was assigned my first project: to render a game in the browser utilising ‘vanilla’ JavaScript, HTML and CSS, with a list of games to choose from such as Spaceman, Simon, Mastermind, Minesweeper, etcetera...
+After two weeks of learning HTML, CSS and JavaScript I was assigned my first project: to render a game in the browser utilising vanilla JavaScript, HTML and CSS, with a list of games to choose from such as Spaceman, Simon, Mastermind, Minesweeper, etcetera...

 ## The Game